-- An update or amendment of the information we hold about you (right of rectification).
+- To request an update or amendment of the information we hold about you (right of rectification).

-- Request us to remove your information for marketing purposes (right to object).
+- To request us to remove your information for marketing purposes (right to object).

 - To obtain and reuse your personal data for your own purposes (right to portability).